 This is sort of common with coated knives.
 Check out reviews.

-So, what bali should you get?
+So, which one of these balisong knives should you get?
 First off, stay away from those cheap flea market Balisongs.
 They might snap in half during a flip and you might just injure yourself.
 If you are in that price range, consider a trainer since they have better dynamics and some of them look like a real balisong.

 If you are on a budget, and you’re still in the learning stage, get the Moon Boat practice knife.
 I didn’t feature it in our reviews above only because we don’t need anymore practice bali’s.
 However, the Moon Boat received TONS of excellent reviews, and at a price point around $10 as of this review, it’s hardly a bad deal!
 The Benchmade is featured here because it’s a contrast to the lower priced practice units on Amazon.
 It’s a very high-end tool (over $300)!
 I’ll pass.
 If you have the cash for that, get it if you’d like an elite balisong.
-If not, save your cash and get a great pocket or survival knife, and grab yourself a practice butterfly knife for fun!
+If not, save your cash and get some of the best pocket knives, and grab yourself a butterfly knife trainer for fun!

-If you have a passion for flipping, you would also like knife throwing as well — trust me, every knife flipper I know loves to throw.
-You can also try throwing axes, tomahawks, and hatchets–ok, I’m kidding, you can’t really throw a hatchet…. or can you?
+If you have a passion for flipping, you would also like throwing knives as well — trust me, every knife flipper I know loves to throw.
+You can also try a throwing tomahawk, throwing axe, or survival hatchet–ok, I’m kidding, you can’t really throw a hatchet…. or can you?

 Like or dislike my review?
 Tell me in the comment box below.